X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 **Description:** Save the contents of a memory range to a file.
 The (little-endian) start address is written to the file as the first two bytes of output, followed by the requested data.

 `SETLFS` and `SETNAM` must be called beforehand.
-A is address of zero page pointer to start address,
+A is address of zero page pointer to start address.
 X = low byte of end address + 1, Y = high byte of end address.
 If C is zero there were no errors; 1 is an error in which case A will have the error